jednano/blink/README.md

 This `styles` task will build two CSS bundles (app and account), passing them through the same plugins and writing them to the same destination folder.

-_Note: [gulp-blink](https://github.com/blinkjs/gulp-blink) has been deprecated in favor of using the blink module directly._
+_Note: [gulp-blink](https://github.com/blinkjs/gulp-blink) has been deprecated in favor of using the blink module's plugin method._

 ### Browserified